 See Temple of Doom.

 Refers to the hundreds of spectacular rock formations on Genowlan Mountain.
 The name is a "take off" of The Three Sisters at Katoomba, as in, 'Just three', at Genowlan there are three hundred.
 Name was coined by Dr Haydn Washington.
 Ref: National Parks Journal, October 1998.

 Are a line of rocky pagodas rising like towers from the tree canopy below.
 Located midway between Mount Airly and Blacks Corner.
 Best viewed from the western end of Airly Tramway Trail.
 Named by Dr Haydn Washington c1984.

-So named by Yuri Bolotin, 29th August 2015 as a deep narrow parallel sided passageway has occurred due to a gliding block of great dimensions which has moved out from the cliff face.
-The glide path is at 45 degrees from the point of detachment so the passageway is the same width both before and after it has taken a 90 degree turn.
+So named by Yuri Bolotin, 29th August 2015, as a deep narrow parallel sided passageway has occurred due to a block of great dimensions that has moved out from the cliff face.
+The glide path is at 45 degrees from the point of detachment, so the passageway is the same width both before and after it has taken a 90-degree turn.
 Located below the cliff line within Hecates Cauldron.

 See note within Constance Locomotive Depot.

 Was so named as three heavily dissected and pagoda encrusted ridges form a triple prong shape.
 Located above the headwaters of Koopartoo Ravine on the Koopartoo Mesa.
 Midway between Capertee Creek and Wolgan River.
 Named by Yuri Bolotin and Michael Keats on a Bush club walk, 6th May 2016.